Frique/VVV/README.md

 ## How to add a project
 1. Put your existing .sql in **./database/backups** or copy & rename ./database/new.sql-sample to start with an empty database
-2. Rename ./setup-custom.yaml-sample to **./setup-custom.yaml** and add your project details
+2. Copy & rename ./setup-custom.yaml-sample to **./setup-custom.yaml** and add your project details
 3. Add the domain to your **local hosts file**, pointing to 192.168.50.4 (or use the hostsupdater plugin to do this automatically)
-4. Run vagrant up or reload
+4. Run **vagrant up** or vagrant reload

-## Other references
+## References
 - vagrant up
 - vagrant suspend
 - vagrant halt
 - vagrant provision
+- vagrant ssh
 - vagrant status
 - vagrant global-status
 - vagrant box update